survivejs/webpack-book/manuscript/styling/02_separating_css.md

 ]);
 ```

 After this type of change, you would not have to refer to styling from your application code.
 It also means that CSS Modules won’t work anymore.
 As a result, you should get both *style.css* and *style.js*.
-The latter file will contain roughly content like `webpackJsonp([1,3],[function(n,c){}]);` and it doesn’t do anything useful as discussed in [webpack issue 1967](https://github.com/webpack/webpack/issues/1967).
+The latter file will contain roughly content like `webpackJsonp([1,3],[function(n,c){}]);` and it doesn’t do anything as discussed in [webpack issue 1967](https://github.com/webpack/webpack/issues/1967).

-The approach can be useful if you have to port a legacy project relying on CSS concatenation.
 If you want strict control over the ordering, you can set up a single CSS entry and then use `@import` to bring the rest to the project through it.
 Another option would be to set up a JavaScript entry and go through `import` to get the same effect.

 ## Conclusion

 Our current setup separates styling from JavaScript neatly.
-Even though the technique is most useful with CSS, it can be used to extract HTML templates or any other files types you might consume.
+Even though the technique is most valuable with CSS, it can be used to extract HTML templates or any other files types you might consume.
 The hard part about `ExtractTextPlugin` has to do with its setup, but the complexity can be hidden behind an abstraction.

 To recap: